kenedii/crackme-solutions/creakme_001/README.md

 # creakme_001 by disip

-My attempt at building a keygen in MASM32 x86 Assembly for creakme_001 by disip.
+My keygen built in MASM32 x86 Assembly for creakme_001 by disip.

 Note: Username must be (3 >= letters <=5)